evan-buss/plex-lights/readme.md

    - Click any of list item to autofill the form inputs.
 7. Click "Save" on the form.
 Your configuration will appear.
    - Each client id can have multiple light bulbs associated with it.
-8. Play something on plex and the light will go off.
-Pause and it will come back on.
+8. Play something on plex and the light(s) will go off.
+Pause it/they will come back on.